 Are powdered gloves food safe?

 With powdered gloves the powder can stick to your hands.
 There is a concern in the food industry that the powder can cause cross-contamination from sticking to hands, clothing, or surfaces after removal.
 While this issue could potentially be managed with strict hand-washing procedures most food service businesses will only use powder-free gloves as a precaution.
 Here at GloveNation we recommend avoiding powdered gloves for food prep, and all of our poly and hybrid food service gloves are powder-free.

 Can I get powdered medical grade gloves?

 The short answer is no, there is no such thing is powdered medical grade gloves in the USA and you will find all of our medical exam gloves are powder-free.
 This is because on December 19, 2016 the FDA banned the use of powdered medical gloves over concerns of patient sensitivity and allergies to the powder.

 Powder-free gloves are the most popular option in the food industry, and the only option in the healthcare industry.
 Since gloves are powdered during the manufacturing process to ensure all of the powder is removed they go through a process known as chlorination where the gloves are treated with a chlorine solution, rinsed with water, and dried to remove the powdered residue.

-The downside of the process is that powder-free gloves can be harder to remove quickly and may decrease the firmness of the glove’s grip.
+The downside of this process is that powder-free gloves can be harder to remove quickly and it may decrease the firmness of the glove’s grip.
 Powder-free gloves are also more expensive than powdered gloves due to the extra effort involved in the chlorination process.